School for Scoundrels (2006 film)

 School for Scoundrels is a 2006 American comedy film, starring Billy Bob Thornton and Jon Heder, and directed by Todd Phillips.
 The film is based on the 1960 British film School for Scoundrels.
-The remake was released on September 29, 2006.
+The remake was released on September 29, 2006, receiving mostly negative reviews and was a box office disappointment, by grossing $23.9 million against a $35 million budget.

 The remake has a similar theme to the original film, but a noticeably different plot and tone.